Melbourne Dietitian & Nutritionist FAQs

 It's important to note that the term 'nutritionist' is not regulated or protected, meaning anyone can use it, regardless of their qualifications.
 This lack of regulation underscores the importance of being cautious about who you seek nutritional advice from.

 Dietitians don't work in isolation.
-They collaborate with other health professionals as part of a multidisciplinary team to achieve the best possible health outcomes for clients and patients.
+They collaborate with other health professionals as part of a multidisciplinary team to achieve the best possible health outcomes for patients.
 This team-based approach ensures that all aspects of a patient's health are considered, leading to more effective care.

 • Research shows that telehealth consultations are as effective as in-person sessions.
 The quality of care remains the same regardless of which consultation you choose.